dec-lied/valoguessr/README.md

 # ValoGuessr

-ValoGuessr is an open source GeoGuessr-esque windows desktop application for Valorant!
+ValoGuessr is an open source GeoGuessr-like windows desktop application for Valorant!

 I made this game for my HL IB Computer Science Internal Assessment (although mostly for fun and experience) which was taking place in December of 2022.
 At that time, there were only 8 maps, with Pearl being the most recent map.
 Unfortunately, I do not plan to add any additional maps because the code is a bit 🥴.